 9:30 tomorrow," which Tronox did.
 In an internal email, Tronox explained that, with its price increase, Tronox was "testing whether [the market] is ready for price increases or at least to stop declines."
 Cristal learned of the price increase by Tronox on the same day it was announced, and remarked in an internal email: "Tronox follows the trend. . . .
 Expectedly, other TiO2 manufacturer's [sic] may follow the trend."
-Cristal characterized these announced price increase."
-Later that day on December 18, 2015, Cristal confirmed that both Chemours and Huntsman had also announced price increase.
+Cristal characterized these announced pricing moves as "an initiative to taste the market readiness to accept this announced price increase."
+Later that day on December 18, 2015, Cristal confirmed that both Chemours and Huntsman had also announced price increases.
 From Cristal's perspective, the December 2015 price increase announcements were "[n]ot based on supply/demand dynamics."